University of Duisburg-Essen

 Students from 130 nations are studying at the University Duisburg-Essen.

-The UDE is among thr TOP ten of the strongest research oriented universities of Germany in many disciplines.
+The UDE is among the top ten of the strongest research oriented universities of Germany in many disciplines.

-The five priority research areas, Nano-science, biomedical sciences, urban systems, empirial educational research and transformation of contemporary societies, ensure that the research revenues increased abaout 150 percent In the past three years.
+The five priority research areas, nano-science, biomedical sciences, urban systems, empirial educational research and transformation of contemporary societies, ensure that the research revenues increased about 150 percent in the past three years.

 There are nine working groups in six faculties who work for FUTURE WATER: